 My final thoughts on the movie-

-I don’t think it is promoting or defaming inter-faith relations – many people boycotted the movie for all the wrong reasons.
-Yes it has the element of the drama to make an emotional impact on the audience, certainly better than many over the top romantic stories!
+Kedarnath is Sara Ali Khan’s debut movie.
+The movie is decent, and its natural beauty will soothe your eyes.
+It hints at the over-commercialization of such a delicate place; unplanned constructions and mining have made it more vulnerable to natural disasters.
+I don’t think it promotes or defames inter-faith relations – many people boycotted it for the wrong reasons.
+Yes, it has drama to make an emotional impact on the audience, better than many over-the-top romantic stories!

 Mukku is like any other teeange girl.